dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 ### Tests

-To run the unit tests:
+To run the unit tests, use the `Testing` button in VS Code, or on the command line:

 ```shell
 cd <repo>/jneuroformats/    # important: change into the sub directory!